silvercart/silvercart/docs/en/02_Userbase/01_The_SilverCart_Handbook/02_Product_Management.md

 ## Adding a Single Product
 - - -

 We hope You do not have to add all Your products by hand.
 With SilverCart this task can be done with a bulk upload of products.
-For a small amount of products to add you can use the “Silvercart Administration” section of the backoffice.
+For a small amount of products to add you can use the “Products” section of the backoffice.
 Add a single product by pressing the “create product” button on the left.

 ![](_images/product_1_3_create.png)